Rupesh528/cohort/week6/readme.md

 ## function based lifecycle render
+### these are hooks

--useEffect : when the components mounts - i.e gets render
+- useEffect : when the components mounts - i.e when it  gets rendered for the first time
+- useState
+- useCallback
+- useMEmo
+- useRef
+- useContext